Port of Plymouth, England

 Hence, too, Cook and Vancouver started forth on their ocean voyages; and to Plymouth in 1815 came the Bellerophon, bearing on board Napoleon Bonaparte, defeated and captured.
 In general Plymouth has been but very little connected with military affairs, save at the time of the great Civil War, when it was held and retained by the Parliament, although it suffered some long and very severe sieges from the Royalists.

-Plymouth at present occupies a very important position from a commercial point of view and has a large coastwise and Mediterranean trade.
-The value of its harbor is dependent upon its celebrated breakwater, a giant work which, slighted by the great Earl of St. Vincent, was begun in 1812, and completed in about thirty years.
+Plymouth occupies a very important position from a commercial point of view and has a large coastwise and Mediterranean trade.
+The value of its harbor is dependent upon its celebrated breakwater, a giant work slighted by the great Earl of St. Vincent.
+It was begun in 1812 and completed in about thirty years.

 The huge stone pier, extending to a length of 5,100 feet and estimated to contain nearly 7,000,000 tons of stone, cost about $10,000,000.
 Some fourteen miles out to sea rises the new Eddystone Lighthouse to a height of 133 feet.